View or download our Deanery's Lenten Devotional The Lord is Good

 Ordained in 2007, Nick has pastored churches in Jersey City, NJ; Denville, NJ; and Louisville, KY.

-An avid movie-watcher, NBA fan and all-around couch potato, Nick is fascinated by the intersection of the Gospel and everyday life.
+An avid movie-watcher, reader, former athlete and current couch potato, Nick is fascinated by the intersection of the Gospel and everyday life.
 He was called to pastor Grace Anglican Church in September, 2018.
 Nick and his wife Aya have three children: Hazel, Patrick, and Charlie.

 Nick is author of Life is Impossible...and That's Good News, and co-author (with Tullian Tchividjian) of the devotional It is Finished: 365 Days of Good News.
+He is also co-host, with the Rev. Jady Koch (Rector of St. Luke's Anglican Church on Hilton Head Island, SC), and the Rev. Matt Kennedy (Rector of the Anglican Church of the Good Shepherd in Binghamton, NY) of The Stand Firm Podcast, which addresses the Gospel and social/cultural issues, Anglicanism, theology, and the biblical worldview.
 Much of his other writing, and an archive of his sermons, can be found at his website.

 Michael Neal, Director of Family Ministry